 Term of Service

-SSA requests an initial commitment of three years, subject to renewal by mutual agreement.
+We know that there are many demands on your time, and the Society respects your time and interests.
+SSA requests a commitment of three years, subject to renewal by mutual agreement.

 Agreement